Pros and cons of a SharePoint intranet

 Pro.
 You can enable cross-department collaboration

-By integrating SharePoint solutions that are a part of your intranet with other enterprise systems, such as CRM or ERP, you can ensure enterprise-wide search, team collaboration and continuous business processes.
+Due to its flexibility, SharePoint can be easily integrated with CRM, ERP, BI, ITSM systems and other software.
+For example, by integrating SharePoint solutions with CRM or ERP, you can ensure enterprise-wide search, team collaboration and continuous business processes.
 Relying on SharePoint intranet benefits, you can connect employees working in different systems.

-We at ScienceSoft, actively use SharePoint-enabled collaboration spaces integrated into our corporate CRM system, which allows sales managers to collaborate with the marketing team, project managers, business analysts and technical leaders involved in the same project.
+At ScienceSoft, we actively use SharePoint-enabled collaboration spaces integrated into our corporate CRM system, which allows sales managers to collaborate with the marketing team, project managers, business analysts and technical leaders involved in the same project.

 Con.
 Integration can require extra development effort

 Every integration case has its peculiarities, so if you use a custom ERP system, you will have to create another custom solution to connect your ERP system with a SharePoint intranet.
 SharePoint integration issues should be considered beforehand: first, because they add time and cost to your project, second, because in case of failure, employees’ productivity will be affected.

 SharePoint services for your intranet